 Faculty and staff in the Department of Communication: Sasha Allgayer, Jonathan M. Bullinger, Karen Dickerson, Meredith Harrigan, Andrew Herman, Emi Kanemoto, Ming Lei, Noreen Mazurowski, Lee M. Pierce (s/t), and Atsushi Tajima

 DEI Student Mentors: Jada Atwood, Samantha Aya, Josephine Lewis, Mathew Martinez and Sophia Piazza

-- Excellence in Communication, Diversity, Equity, and Inclusion
+- Excellence in Communication, Diversity, Equity & Inclusion Recognition

-The Excellence in Diversity, Equity and Inclusion Recognition acknowledges communication students who have applied their communication skills and knowledge to promote antiracism efforts and diversity, equity, access, justice, and inclusion practices outside of their classrooms.
-Communication majors and minors are eligible.
+The Excellence in Communication, Diversity, Equity and Inclusion Recognition acknowledges communication students who have applied their communication skills and knowledge to promote antiracism efforts and diversity, equity, access, justice, and inclusion practices outside of their classrooms.
+Communication majors and minors with a minimum of a 2.5 GPA in the major are eligible.
 The recognition includes a framed certificate for an individual.
 Nominees will write a 250-500 word essay demonstrating how they meet three criteria:

 Academic skills: The nomination essay must demonstrate the candidate's knowledge of communication concepts and skills they learned from their specific communication courses that pertain to their DEI recognition.